2017 Museum of the Bible

 In 2015, a $400 million construction project was launched by the Green family to create a highly visible, philanthropically created Museum of the Bible in Washington, D.C.
-Located three blocks from the National Mall and U.S. Capitol, the building will house the Green Collection of Biblical Artifacts (see 2011 entry), attractions like a reconstruction of first-century Nazareth and specialized films, a 500-seat performing-arts theater, and a large scholarly wing with a reference library, artifact research labs, and academic conference center.
+Located three blocks from the National Mall and U.S. Capitol, the building will house the Green Collection of Biblical Artifacts (see 2011 entry), attractions like specialized films and a reconstruction of first-century Nazareth, a 500-seat performing-arts theater, and a large scholarly wing with a reference library, artifact research labs, and academic conference center.
 A flight simulator will allow guests to soar over Washington, then swoop down and read the Biblical inscriptions that adorn so many of its landmarks.
-Textured bronze panels at street level, custom stained-glass work, and a 200-foot LED-panel ceiling will display artistic interpretations of Biblical themes.
+Textured bronze panels at the street entrance, custom stained-glass work, and a 200-foot LED-panel ceiling will display artistic interpretations of Biblical themes.

 “The Bible has had a huge impact on our world today—from culture and politics, to social and moral justice, to literature, art and music, and more,” explains philanthropist Steve Green, chairman of the Museum of the Bible, and president of Hobby Lobby, which his family founded and owns privately.
 “Our family has a passion for the Bible and we are excited to be part of a museum dedicated to sharing its impact, history, and narrative with the world.”
-The museum is on track to open in 2017.
+The museum opened in 2017.

 - Steve Green interviewed in Philanthropy, philanthropyroundtable.org/topic/excellence_in_philanthropy/interview_with_steve_green

 - Architectural Record on the museum design, archrecord.construction.com/news/2015/02/150220-Hobby-Lobby-Owners-Break-Ground-on-Bible-Museum.asp?WT.mc_id=rss_archrecord